Related posts and pages

 I’m guessing the Japanese version is more authentic.
 Still prefer British Darjeeling though…

 Why are pot noodles and retoruto curry (boil in a bag curry) so popular in Japan?

 A lack of freezer space and ovens for frozen TV dinners, plus the multilayered distribution system means wholesalers want to avoid investing in the equipment necessary for frozen food

 Why is shojin ryori (traditional Japanese vegetarian food) not more popular, especially with the recent boom in vegetarian and organic food?

-Most people only eat shojin ryori at a funeral.
-It is also bloody expensive
+Most people only eat shojin ryori at a funeral, so perhaps like Buddhist chanting that has made it less than attractive for other times.
+It is also bloody expensive.

 Why are Japanese bagels so light and soft?